 Enough!
 It’s time to work towards reversing the trend!

 My Philosophy of Opioid-Free Recovery

 I believe that my patients can and do even better without opioids or pain.
 My goals are three-fold:

 - Decrease reliance on addictive medications

-- Promote patient rapid return to normal function
+- Promote the patient's rapid return to normal function

 - Improve patient experience